Integrate with Zendesk

 Prepare your Next Matter workflow

-• Make sure that the first step in the workflow contains a form field to receive the ticket ID.
+• Make sure that the first step in the workflow contains a form field to receive the Zendesk ticket ID.

 • Make sure that you have auto-naming enabled for the workflow.
 The name of the instance should be a data reference to the Zendesk ticket ID.
 You can enable auto-naming in the Trigger step configuration.